Architecture

 Event Distribution

-Event distribution works by finding the type for each event in the batch and sending them to appropriate kafka topic.
+Event distribution works by finding the type for each event in the batch and sending them to appropriate message queue topic.
 The topic name is determined by the following code

-where topicformat - is the configured pattern EVENT_DISTRIBUTION_PUBLISHER_PATTERN type - is the type set by the client when the event proto is generated
+- type - is the type set by the client on the Event

 For eg. setting the